smaurice101/readthedocs/docs/source/realflow.rst

 Core Methodology: The Fusion Framework
 -----------------------------------------

 RealFlow operates on a deterministic hybrid model.
-The "True Carryover" ($\Gamma_{true}$) is the convergence of physical law and machine learning adaptation.
+The "True Carryover" (:math:`\Gamma_{true}`) is the convergence of physical law and machine learning adaptation.

 The Fusion Equation
 """"""""""""""""""""""""